Beyond the Classroom: Student Opportunities

 Commodities Investing by Students (COINS) is a select group of Virginia Tech students that invest a million dollars annually in commodity markets through exchange traded funds and notes.
 The group’s mission is to provide opportunities for Virginia Tech students to gain hands-on educational experiences in trading and investing within the agricultural, energy, and metal commoditiy markets while seeking a positive risk-adjusted return on investment for the Virginia Tech Foundation.

 The Kohl Centre has a dual mission to (1) provide business, financial, marketing, and management advice to clients in agribusiness and other sectors of the economy in the entrepreneurial spirit of Dr. Dave Kohl; and (2) facilitate action-oriented, immersive professional development project opportunities for student teams in response to identified clientele needs.
-Contact Kim Morgan for more information.
+Contact Katie White for more information.

-AAEC students can conduct research with faculty through independent studies.
+AAEC students can also conduct research with faculty through independent studies.
 Often students work one-on-one with faculty on topics as diverse as managing agricultural price risk to international development.
 Students earn academic credit as determined by their faculty advisor.
 Undergraduate research often leads to published papers.
 For more information about current and future opportunities, contact Katie White.